ASU-VDA-Lab/DALI-PD/src/README.md

 ### With limited CircuitNet data (for pretraining from scratch and fine-tuning the DALI-PD-trained model on both IR Drop and RUDY prediction tasks)

+Results: (Green lines indicate the starting loss of the DALI-PD-trained models.)
 ![Pretrain_finetune](../etc/pretrain_finetune.png)

 ### Step Scaling Rule